CarX Street – PlayStation, Xbox, & Switch Release Dates

 Following CarX Street’s sudden PC release, consoles are next.
 Here’s when PlayStation, Xbox, and Switch owners will get to shred their tires in Sunset City.

-CarX Technologies finally released the long-awaited CarX Street on Steam for PC gamers on August 29, 2024, after initially teasing it in 2022 alongside the mobile version launch.
+CarX Technologies finally released the long-awaited CarX Street on Steam for PC gamers on August 29, 2024, after initially teasing it in 2022 alongside the launch of the mobile version.

 After two years of waiting, frustrated fans began jokingly speculating that GTA 6 might launch first, quipping, “I can’t wait for this game to come out in 2028.”